View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 Distance: 4 or 6 km | Time: 2 hours | Difficulty: easy | Trailhead: The Visitor’s Center at the edge of town

-The Mirador Los Condores and Las Aguilas is a basically double hike.
+The Mirador Los Condores and Las Aguilas is a double hike.
 At first, go to the Mirador Los Condores where you can see a lot of condors flying from the Fitz Roy River to the De Las Vueltas River and back.

 You’re going to walk through nice hilly fields almost the whole time.
-We visited the trail in the afternoon, which meant we met only one other single person – another photographer.

 At one point, there are crossroads which have signs – one way, you go to the Los Condores viewpoint 10 minutes away, and the opposite is the Las Aguilas viewpoint 30 minutes away.